ClimateCompatibleGrowth/GeoH2-data-prep/README.md

 - The Corine Land Cover dataset (PROBAV_LC100_global_v3.0.1_2019-nrt_Discrete-Classification-map_EPSG-4326.tif) can be downloaded from: https://zenodo.org/records/3939050

 Download these files and place them in the `data` folder.
-For OpenStreetMap files, please extract the .shp.zip folder for each country to a subfolder `OSM\[CountryName]` under `data`.
+For OpenStreetMap files, please extract the .shp.zip folder for each country to a subfolder `OSM/[CountryName]` under `data`.
 For the global oceans and seas geopackage, please save the `goas_v01.gpkg` file to a subfolder `GOaS_v1_20211214_gpkg` under `data`.

 >[!IMPORTANT]
->Ensure that the config file you will be using, either `Country_config.yml` or `Country_config_hydro.yml`, located in the `inputs/spider` folder, contains all the information you want SPIDER to use.
+>Ensure that the config file you are using, either `Country_config.yml` or `Country_config_hydro.yml`, located in the `inputs/spider` folder, contains all the information you want SPIDER to use.

 ### 2.2 Hydropower input data (optional)

 If you want hydropower to be used as a generator, you will need another input file.
 It should be named `[CountryName]_hydropower_plants.csv` with the `CountryName` spelling matching those used in the Natural Earth country boundaries shapefile.
 In the `data` folder, there is a template that can be filled in and name updated.
 That is where the file must be placed.
 You can also use files from **open-source datasets** like the [Hydropower Database](https://github.com/energy-modelling-toolkit/hydro-power-database).
-You **must** change the file name to match `[CountryName]_hydropower_plants.csv` and the column titles must be changed to match those in the template file.
+You **must** rename the file to `[CountryName]_hydropower_plants.csv` and ensure that the column titles match those in the template file.

 #### **Input Data Requirements**
 - The script is designed for datasets containing: